 Police Agent DuJuan Green will be the fifth recipient to receive the Kiwanis Angel Award on Oct.
 13, while Palo Alto Art Center Director Karen Kienzle will be presented the 2016 Athena Award by the Palo Alto Chamber of Commerce on Oct.
-11. Both have long, decorated careers, with Green joining the City in 2004 while Kienzle started in 2009.
+11. Both have long, decorated careers, with Green joining the City in 2004.
+Kienzle started in 2009.

 As a child growing up in Palo Alto, Kienzle not only took art classes at the Center she now runs, but she also served as a volunteer in her college years.
-Today at the helm, she runs a diverse range of exhibitions, public art programs, educational events and art classes.
-A graduate of the Getty Museum Leadership Institute at the Claremont Graduate University, Kienzle is dedicated to exploring art and museums as tools for communications, community building and expression.
+Today at the helm, she features a diverse range of exhibitions, public art programs, educational events and art classes.
+A graduate of the Getty Museum Leadership Institute at Claremont Graduate University, Kienzle is dedicated to exploring art and museums as tools for communications, community building and expression.

 In honoring Kienzle, the Chamber of Commerce recognizes her efforts to expand the Art Center's impact in the community and her approach to programming, which reflects her commitment to diversity.
 Kienzle is no stranger to recognition for career excellence.
 In 2012, she received the Silicon Valley NextGen Emerging Leader award, and in 2014 she was selected to attend the National Arts Strategies Executive Leadership Program.